Otho Holland Williams: Death and legacy

-His health deteriorating, Williams was induced to try the "sea airs" and in 1793 journeyed to Barbados which afforded him some benefits.
-In 1794 upon reaching Woodstock on his way to Sweet Springs, Virginia, Williams became too ill to travel.
+His health deteriorating, Williams was induced to try the "sea airs" and in 1793 journeyed to Barbados which afforded him some benefit.
+The following summer he began traveling down the Shenandoah Valley toward Sweet Springs, Virginia, but upon reaching Woodstock became too ill to continue.
 On Tuesday, July 15, 1794, at the age of 46, Otho Holland Williams died.
-His remains were interred under a simple monument on the summit of a hill on his Williamsport homestead.
-His wife died one year later leaving their children orphaned and under the care of her father.
+His remains were returned to Maryland and interred under a simple monument on the summit of a hill on his Williamsport homestead.
+His wife died one year later, leaving their children orphaned but raised by her father.